Avalanche overwhelm Coyotes 7-1 to take 3-1 series lead

 Arizona finally showed some signs of offensive life, scoring its first power-play goal of the series on a wrist shot by Chychrun from the right circle.

 Raanta, who had been out since Game 2 against Nashville, replaced Kuemper to start the third period and gave up a goal 19 seconds in.
-Makar shook defenseman Alex Goligoski with a nifty move and beat Raanta stick side to make it 5-1.
+Makar, a Calder Trophy finalist, shook defenseman Alex Goligoski with a nifty move and beat Raanta stick side to make it 5-1.

+“That was an amazing and what made it more amazing was how easy he made it look,” Nieto said.

+The same thing could be said about Colorado’s entire roster in Game 4.

 Notes: Colorado C Vladislav Namestnikov missed his second straight game after leaving Game 2 in the second period. … Arizona leading scorer Nick Schmaltz missed his eighth straight game since suffering a head injury in an exhibition game. … MacKinnon has a least a point in all seven postseason games (two goals, seven assists). … Conor Garland, Arizona’s leading goal scorer during the regular season, was injured in the first and did not play the final two periods.